Removing a Prepayment Meter

 Nonetheless, you will make savings on the cheaper tariff so you ought to soon pay for the installation.
 If you want to get rid of your prepayment meter you will first need to contact your energy supplier.

-Should you be able to fulfil the energy supplier’s criteria you can then save money by swapping to a credit meter and pay by direct debit.
+Should you be able to fullfil the energy supplier’s criteria you can then save money by swapping to a credit meter and pay by direct debit.
 However, you need to ensure that this payment method is the appropriate one you or you will be back to your start position.

 How do I get my prepayment meter removed?